Studies

 - Include work certificate(s) (with job title, main tasks, and responsibilities).

-Send pictures of your previous studies (and any IT-related work documentation including work certificates) as attachments, and book your individual study plan (ISP) discussion time by sending an email to antti.piironen [at] metropolia.fi (antti[dot]piironen[at]metropolia[dot]fi) during week 31: on Monday 27.7.2026 at the earliest - on Friday 31.7.2026 at the latest.
-Subject of your email: ISP discussion TXL26S1 + your name.
-Individual study plan discussion takes place 4.8.-6.8.2026 online.
-Mr. Piironen will send you a link to zoom on-line session with instructions.
+Send information of your previous studies (and any IT-related work documentation including work certificates) as attachments, and book your individual study plan (ISP) discussion time by sending an email to antti.piironen [at] metropolia.fi (marianne[dot]autero[at]metropolia[dot]fi ) by Friday 31 July 2026.
+Subject your email: ISP discussion TXL26S1 + your name.
+Individual study plan discussion takes place 3 to 7 August 2026 online.
+We will contact you about this and suggest a meeting time.

 We warmly welcome you to Metropolia University of Applied Sciences to begin your studies in the Degree Programme in Information Technology in August 2026.